 Presumption of Constitutionality

 The presumption of constitutionality reflects the proposition that those asserting a position must bear the onus of proving their claim.
-The Courts presume that the Oireachtas is aware of and have legislated in accordance with the Constitution.
-Generally, courts do not wish to strike down legislation readily, given its disruptive effect on the executive
+The Courts presume that the Oireachtas is aware of and has legislated in accordance with the Constitution.
+Generally, courts do not wish to readily strike down legislation, given its disruptive effect on the executive.

-The Oireachtas should be allowed a margin of appreciation as the representative of the people.
+The Oireachtas, as the representative of the people, should be allowed a margin of appreciation.
 This is particularly so in relation to commercial, social and economic matters.

 Decide on Other Grounds

 Where it is possible to determine a matter on non-constitutional grounds, the courts will seek to do so.
 This approach is reflected in the notion of reaching constitutional issues last.
-The courts will decide on questions other than on constitutional grounds, if possible.
+If possible, the courts will decide on questions other than on constitutional grounds.

-Sometimes the courts express a view on constitutionality, where it is not essential to the case.
-This may be done as a matter in terms of general public interest on the question of law concerned.
-There have been other instances where the courts have determined issues of constitutionality notwithstanding that they could have decided on other grounds.
+Sometimes the courts express a view on constitutionality where it is not essential to the case.
+This may be done to take account of general public interest on the question of law concerned.
+There have been other instances where the courts have determined issues of constitutionality notwithstanding that they could have been decided on other grounds.

 The double construction principle is another aspect of the presumption of constitutionality.
 Where two interpretations are possible, the interpretation of the statute that is consistent with the Constitution will be upheld.

 Where a statute confers discretion, the courts may restrict the exercise of the discretion so as to conform with the Constitution.
-In particular, the courts have usually read in the requirements of constitutional justice and fair procedures into the exercise of statutory powers and discretion.
+In particular, the courts have usually followed the requirements of constitutional justice and fair procedures in the exercise of statutory powers and discretion.

 Pre-1938 Statutes